-Encryption and Decryption Examples
+Encryption and decryption examples

-This topic provides examples for encrypting and decrypting data using various AES modes and demonstrates common error scenarios.
+Learn about examples for encrypting and decrypting data using various AES modes and demonstrates common error scenarios.

-Basic Encryption and Decryption
+Basic encryption and decryption

 aes_encrypt(string, key, mode, iv) aes_decrypt(binary, key, mode, iv)

-Encrypting a String with AES_128_GCM:
+Encrypting a string with AES_128_GCM

 SELECT base64encode(aes_encrypt('ABC', '1234567890123456','AES_128_GCM','1234567890123456'));